polymathLTE/agentic-ai/README.md

-Of course.
-Here is a professional and comprehensive `README.md` file for the Synapse project.
-It is structured for clarity and avoids any informalities or emojis.

----

 # Synapse: A Multi-Agent System for Financial Research

 Synapse is a collaborative AI system designed to automate complex financial and policy research.
 It employs a team of specialized AI agents, orchestrated by the LangGraph framework, to handle multi-step queries that are beyond the scope of traditional Retrieval-Augmented Generation (RAG) systems.
 By decomposing a user's request, gathering information from diverse real-time sources, and synthesizing a comprehensive report, Synapse delivers more reliable, detailed, and factually grounded analysis.